 Content marketing can boost visibility, enhance your online presence and ensure that you can connect with a larger customer base, which is why platforms like Pinterest can be key to your salon’s success.

-If you’re new to the social media channel, fear not, as the team here at Salon Gold HQ have listed our top five tips to maximising the platform for salon marketing success:
+If you’re new to the social media channel, fear not, as the team here at Salon Gold HQ have spoken to the experts and put together five tips to maximising the platform for salon marketing success:

 ⦁ Keep it real

 Use photos of your real target audience – or people who you want to be your audience – rather than posed stock images that look forced.
 Think about whether you want to communicate with other salon professionals, industry suppliers, potential clients (or all of the above) and target your imagery towards this.

 Why not create a promotional campaign or seasonal competition to really show off photos of everyday people, who your clients can relate to?